wandb/docs/docs/reference-guide/data-vis/log-tables.md

 # Log Tables

-Use `wandb.Table` to log data to visualize and query with W\&B. In this guide, learn how to:
+Use `wandb.Table` to log data to visualize and query with W&B. In this guide, learn how to:

 1. [Create Tables](./log-tables#create-tables)
 2. [Add Data](./log-tables#add-data)